tim-dlang/dparsergen/docs/generator.md

-   --optdescent         Try to make decisions in the parser earlier --optempty           Rewrite grammar to remove empty productions --regexlookahead     Try to resolve conflicts with arbitrary lookahead -h --help               Print this help and exit
+   --optdescent         Try to make decisions in the parser earlier --optempty           Rewrite grammar to remove empty productions --regexlookahead     Try to resolve conflicts with arbitrary lookahead --glr-global-cache   Use a global cache for the GLR parser (normally not needed) -h --help               Print this help and exit
 ```